zhouyan/vSMC/doc/main.markdown

 before `make test` or `ctest`.

-`make buildtests` will also build the examples, one is a simple particle filter, in `test/pf`, the other is a Gaussian mixture model with SMC, in `test/gmm`.
+`make buildtests` will also build the examples, one is a simple particle filter, in `test/pf`, the others are a Gaussian mixture model and Positron Emission Tomography compartmental model with SMC, in `test/gmm`.
 The examples may take some non-trivial run-time, therefore they are not run when invoking `make test` or `ctest`.
 To run the example, one can invoke `ctest -C Release`.
 Alternatively, one can use

     make check